NIMH-SCCN/callicog/README.md

 ## Summary ##

-CalliCog is an automated platform for behavioral experimentats, designed for the homecage-based training of common marmosets (_Callithrix jacchus_) and other small nonhuman primates.
+CalliCog is an automated platform for behavioral experiments, designed for the homecage-based **cog**nitive training of common marmosets (_**Calli**thrix jacchus_) and other small nonhuman primates.
 It delivers behavioral tasks via touchscreens in custom-built operant chambers made from inexpensive and publicly available materials.
 CalliCog runs on open-source code based in Python, and includes a custom webapp for running experiments and recording behavioral data.

 **Build your own CalliCog setup!** See a full inventory of materials and instructions [here]().